Safe Online Delivery!

 - Access to a student account in the Learning Management System (LMS) for submission

 To complete your studies you will need to have access to:

-To successfully complete your Cert III in Early Childhood Education and Care (CHC30113) qualification, you will need to initiate contact with a registered Early Education & Care facility to complete workplace-based experience (minimum 120 hours and maximum 240 hours).
+To successfully complete your Cert III in Early Childhood Education and Care (CHC30113) qualification, you will need to initiate contact with a registered Early Education & Care facility (must be registered with ACECQA) to complete workplace-based experience (minimum 120 hours and maximum 240 hours).
 This will help you solidify your practical experience and skills in working with children and allow you to demonstrate your practical competencies in a real workplace.
 The vocational placement is the only way to demonstrate all necessary skills and abilities and is required to complete the course.

 To view what is required by your Vocational Placement Provider, click here >> Vocational Placement FAQs

 The Vocational Placement Provider must provide access to: